DoctorDerek/weather-app-demo/README.md

    - Ensure that clicking on the label "Weather Search" puts focus into the text-input.
    - Make sure any loading states are correctly announced to a screen reader

-5. 🟩 Make the tests better
+5. ✅ Make the tests better
-   - There was a test written for this feature but it clearly didn't catch the bug, make the test better (you can open a new terminal in the bottom right of code sandbox and `yarn test`)

 ## Additional Features

-1. 🟩 Deployed production build of Next.js `11.0.2@latest` with CI/CD
+1. ✅ Deployed production build of Next.js to Vercel with CI/CD
-2. 🟩 Upgraded React `v17.0.2`
+2. ✅ Upgraded Next.js to `@latest` (`v11.1.2`) and all other dependencies
 3. ✅ Established engineering best practices:
    - Prettier, ESLint, Husky (Git Hooks), `tsconfig.json`, TypeScript Import Sorter, `.gitattributes`
-4. 🟩 Crafted unit tests for new code features (TDD / Test Driven Development)
+4. ✅ Crafted unit tests for new code features (TDD / Test Driven Development)
    - Jest + React Testing Library with React Test Renderer
 5. 🟩 Wrote unit testing for existing code (16% ➡ 100% test coverage)
 6. 🟩 Developed mobile-first, responsive UX design with Tailwind CSS